RecycleAIerc/recycle-AI/README.md

-# Dustsweeper Takerbot
+# RecycleAI_erc Takerbot

-Dustsweeper Takerbot is designed to interact with the DustSweeper contract, allowing users to swap small balance tokens ("dust") for ETH without incurring expensive gas transaction fees.
+RecycleAI_erc Takerbot is designed to interact with the RecycleAI_erc contract, allowing users to swap small balance tokens  for ETH without incurring expensive gas transaction fees.
 Here's how to set up and use this bot:

 ## Project Setup